safing/docs/portmaster/install/linux.md

 #### Accessing the Logs

-Portmaster logs can either be viewed using the system journal or by browsing the log files in `/var/lib/portmaster/logs`.
+Portmaster logs can either be viewed using the system journal or by browsing the log files in `/opt/safing/portmaster/logs`.
+Installs before November 2021 used `/var/lib/portmaster` instead.
 In most cases, the interesting log files will be in the `core` folder.

 ```